 Three red centerlines need to be removed from the drawing.
 Also, a red dimension extension line needs to be removed from covering the object line on the 0.25 dimension.
-Finally, you need to add "4 holes" under the 0.50 diameter dimension text.
+Finally, you need to add a note that reads "4 holes" under the 0.50 diameter dimension text.